iaintaylor94/C-_PC_1.6_Interpreter/readme.md

 5. 5ds - Set register 'd' to the value of register 's'
 6. 6ds - Add the value of register 's' to register 'd'
 7. 7ds - Multiply the value of register 'd' by the value of register 's'
-8. 8da - Set register 'd' to the value in RAM whos address is in register 'a'
+8. 8da - Set register 'd' to the value in RAM whose address is in register 'a'
 9. 9sa - Set the value in RAM whose address is in register 'a' to that of register 's'
 10. 0ds - goto the location in register 'd' unless the register 's' contains 0

 The input contains a single line containing the number of cases followed by a blank line.
 The next lines contain the values in RAM.
 A blank line indicates the end of the input for that case.
-TRhe next list of input is the next case.
+The next list of input is the next case.
 The program will terminate when all cases have been successfully run.

 ### Example